anujmodi1/ciscolivedemo/Section08_appd_api_tasks/input/APPD_README.md

 #This section will provide you guidance to run the common Appdyanmics API Tasks.

-Understand that the Instructor has already generated an AppD Access API key from the GUI and entered it into the vault.
+The Instructor has already generated an AppD Access API key from the GUI and entered it into the vault.

-To run these tasks, make sure you are in the input directory:
+To run these tasks, make sure you are in the input directory: cd ciscolivedemo/Section08_appd_api_tasks/input
-$cd ciscolivedemo/Section08_appd_api_tasks/input

-Login via fly with the username and password shared with you in the lab guide
-$fly --target=target login --concourse-url=http://dev-ci.ciscolivedemo2022.com:8080 -n main --username=ci --password=cisco@2022
+Login via fly with the username and password shared with you in the lab guide fly --target=target login --concourse-url=http://dev-ci.ciscolivedemo2022.com:8080 -n main --username=ci --password=xxxxx

-Run the task and verify you can authenticate to and get a valid json response from the AppD API:
-$fly -t target e -c appd_get_token_task.yml
+Run the task and verify you can authenticate to and get a valid json response from the AppD API: fly -t target e -c appd_get_token_task.yml

 This authenticates to the AppD Api and generates a temporary oath token and writes it to the vault

 $fly -t target e -c appd_use_token_task.yml

 This uses the temp oath token you generated that was written to the vault and uses it to perform an API call that returns list of business transactions from Supercar Trader App from the AppD API